JHFarrant/HPCE_CSW6/readme.md

 most time consuming to re-implement.
 That's another reason why we wanted to work on these first.

-It was found that the life puzzle had the second worst scaling performance so David started working on it while Jack worked on matrix exponent.
+It was found that the `life_puzzle` had the second worst scaling performance so David started working on it while Jack worked on `matrix_exponent`.
 We decided to implement both in OpenCL as there was a big window for scaling that could be improved.